Updated housing market forecast with median home price, inventory pressure, selling speed, and buyer timing insights

 Homes are currently selling slower than usual in Coconut Creek.

-View detailed selling time analysis →The Coconut Creek housing market is currently characterized as a buyer's market.
-With a median sale price of $291K and homes spending an average of 101 days on the market, buyers have ample time to make decisions and negotiate.
+View detailed selling time analysis →The Coconut Creek housing market is currently characterized as a balanced market.
+With a median sale price of $295K and homes spending an average of 67 days on the market, conditions are relatively balanced between buyers and sellers.

 Buyers should compare current pricing, inventory, and seasonal trends before making an offer.
 If you want the lowest typical prices, review our best time to buy in Coconut Creek guide.
 Sellers should also review our how long homes take to sell in Coconut Creek analysis.